Leading Plug-In Transformer Manufacturers

 Get Your Company Listed

-placeholder image Triad Magnetics Lenco Electronics, Inc. Pacific Transformer Corporation C.A.
-Spalding Co.
-Magnetic Specialties, Inc
+placeholder image Triad Magnetics Acutran Prem Magnetics Inc. Lenco Electronics, Inc. Foster Transformer Company

 While large transformers are part of large power grids, smaller transformers, of various sizes, are used for the safety and protection of electronics and different electrical devices.
 These compact transformers step-up or step-down the 120 volts that are commonly supplied to residences, stores, and office buildings to meet electrical requirements and provide a level of protection for smaller electronics.